WPChill/wider-admin-menu/readme.txt

 === Wider Admin Menu ===
-Contributors: cdillon27
+Contributors: cdillon27,machothemes,silkalns
 Tags: admin menu
-Requires at least: 3.3
+Requires at least: 4.6
-Tested up to: 5.1
+Tested up to: 5.2
+Requires PHP: 5.6
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Let your admin menu breathe.

 == Description ==

+**Wider Admin Menu** is a standalone plugin built, maintained & operated by the friendly folks over at [MachoThemes](https://www.machothemes.com/).

 Wider Admin Menu is a lightweight plugin that lets you set the width of your admin menu from the default `160px` up to `300px`.